Hyunmok-Park/Hyunmok-Park.github.io/_pages/about.md

 * Fusion electronic engineering at Hanyang university.
 * Studying MA degree for Machine learning engineering.
-* This Github page is for recording my research and study.
+* This Github page is for recording my research, study and daily life.